nithishkgnani/Linux-Tips-and-Tricks/ros-docker-windows.md

 To build the image:

-* Clone this repository to your local machine.
+* Download the [Dockerfile](/Files/Dockerfile) to your local machine.
-* Open a normal terminal navigate to the repositry folder containing the Dockerfile.
+* Open a normal terminal navigate to the folder containing the Dockerfile.
-* Run the following commands:
+* Run the following commands in a Windows terminal (PowerShell):

 ```bash
 docker build --tag ros2humble:gui .
 ```

+* In a different terminal, run `ipconfig` to get your local IP address.
-* Run the image (using the same command as above):
+* Back in initial terminal, run the image (using the same command as above):

 ```bash
 docker run -e DISPLAY=<Your_IP>:0 -v C:\Users\YourName\ros-gazebo-lab\ros2_ws:/ros2_ws -v /tmp/.X11-unix:/tmp/.X11-unix -it ros2humble:gui